nlivaic/PluralsightReactRedux/README.md

 ### Redux

-- Three core principles:
+#### Cookbook

+1. Create action creator (`redux/actions/`).
+2. Create reducer and feed it state and action.
+3. Create root reducer (`redux/reducers/`) by feeding it all the other reducers.
+4. Create store (`redux/configureStore.js`).
+Feed it root reducer and (optionally) initial state.
+5. Instantiate store and wrap your `<App>` in `<Provider>`.
+Every component now has Redux state available.
+6. Connect your components to Redux one by one using `connect()`.
+Feed it `mapStateToProps` and `mapDispatchToProps`.
+7. `mapStateToProps` defines which portion of state should be visible to the component.
+8. `mapDispatchToProps` allows access to Redux's `dispatch` via `this.props`.
+Use `bindActionCreators` to automatically wrap `dispatch` around all provided action creators.

+#### Core principles:

 - Immutable store
 - Actions trigger change
 - Reducers return updated state

 #### Actions